 Architecture is not an abstract geometrical size, but something concrete that relates to our bodily existence and the world around us.

-We therefore conduct real scale drawings in our backyard to ensure a greater understanding of size and proportions in our projects.
-This enable us to simply take a stroll through our projects and get a sense of dimensions and spatial sequences, – even before they are built.
+For the last 15 years, we have been conducting real scale drawings in our backyard to ensure a greater understanding of size and proportions in our projects.
+This enables us to simply take a stroll through our projects and get a sense of dimensions and spatial sequences, – even before they are built.